 - The flu vaccine is safe – you will not get the flu from the vaccine.

-For those of you getting the flu shot onsite at work, the Balanced You team is working on cleaning and sanitation, physical distancing, and other protocols to ensure the experience is safe.
+For those of you getting the flu shot onsite at work, the Balanced You team is working on cleaning and sanitation, masking, and other protocols to ensure the experience is safe.
 On behalf of your partners in Public Health, we thank you for taking this action.